visualpharm/Lunacy/docs/index.md

 # Welcome to icons user manual
-This document covers pretty much everything you need to know about how to get started and succeed with icons services.
+This document covers pretty much everything you need to know about how to get started and succeed with icons app and services.

 # Why Icons8?